-THE FINE PRINT

-Although this will be a relaxing and enjoyable trip, it is an educational endeavor, and all participants will be expected to perform to high academic standards and to represent their institution well.
+THE FINE PRINT Although this will be a relaxing and enjoyable trip, it is an educational endeavor, and all participants will be expected to perform to high academic standards and to represent their institution well.
 All study-abroad students must sign the university's standard Acceptance, Release and Waiver Form.
-They are subject to and protected by the rules and procedures detailed in the USD Student Handbook (http://www.usd.edu/studentserv/handbooks/StudentHandbook0708.pdf).
-Students who find it difficult to conduct themselves as responsible adults should familiarize themselves with this information before joining our program.
-In particular, the instructors will dismiss from the program with a failing grade any student who violates academic integrity or the laws of Greece, or who insult our hosts or bring our program into disrepute.
+They are subject to and protected by the rules and procedures detailed in the USD Student Handbook.